 SWKS COVID-19 UPDATE Majority of area sees increase in cases

-Of the Finney County cases, there are seven individuals currently hospitalized as of Friday, and there has been a total to 53 deaths.
-A total of 12,786 cases have tested negative for COVID-19.
-There are 111 cases pending as of Friday.
-The positivity rate has increased to 29 percent as of Monday.
+Of the Finney County cases, there are six individuals currently hospitalized as of Monday, and there has been a total to 53 deaths.
+A total of 12,908 cases have tested negative for COVID-19.
+There are 18 cases pending as of Monday.
+The positivity rate has decreased to 21.13 percent as of Monday.

 The Finney County Health Department updates the positivity rate on Mondays.